kpunith8/Links-and-Tutorials/Web Development/JS-Snippets.md

 localStorage.removeItem('todos')
 ```

-### Fetch the data from rest end point until all the pages reached
+### Fetch the data from REST end point until all the pages reached

 - If an API end point gives all the jobs then no need of this